 9. Personalization to the fullest

-- 59% of online shoppers believe that it is easier to find more interesting products on a personalized online retail store
+- 59% of online shoppers believe it is easier to find more interesting products on a personalized online retail store

 - 56% are more likely to return to a site that recommends products